Photos

 Back door to the machine shop.

-• Abandoned Excavator
+• Abandoned Excavator's Engine

 Benson Mines is a long-abandoned iron mine near Watertown, NY.
 The mine was shut down in 1978 and the buildings and have been completely abandoned ever since.
 Abandoned man-made structures are my favorite to take pictures of, so I couldn't resist exploring!